C-Hamilton-01/Coordy-Assistant/README.md

 -To use this add-on, Install through Google Marketplace and then refresh your sheets.

-A menu will be added called "Coordy"
-Here you will see the options to: Import Vendors, Rename Vendors, and Organize sheets by numeric order.
+-A menu will be added called "Coordy" Here you will see the options to: Import Vendors, Rename Vendors, and Organize sheets by numeric order.

 -In a sperate Sheets document, any blank one will do, paste your list of PO Vendors into column A.
 -Copy the URL of that sheet then go back to your PO sheets.